yaronzz/Suda/Suda/UPDATE.md

 ﻿## v1.0.0.2
 - Use a new url for require.zip
+- Spotify: skip some tracks which are episode

 ## v1.0.0.1
 - Merge all platform playlists, edit offline and upload
 - Search add import playlists